rfletchr/civitai_model_downloader/README.md

 2024/08/14 15:49:54 INFO Starting Clipboard Watcher
 ```

-Now that the tool is up and running you can simply copy a models AIR and it will be downloaded.
+Now that the tool is up and running you can download models by clicking the copy button next to their AIR in the models details.
 ![Example Image](img/air-copy-button.png)